ELTE-IAI/pypi-bias/README.md

 by an AI language model.

-While imperfect, we argue that they represent imperfectly but reasonably well the likely a mixed second-hand perception of ethnicity and country of origin, which is the relevant property for potential discrimination: this is because issue handlers and respondents have access to this information only, rather than, for instance, a more accurate (but inaccessible) self-reported ethnicity.
+While imperfect, we argue that they represent imperfectly but reasonably well a likely mixed second-hand perception of ethnicity and country of origin, which is the relevant property for potential discrimination: this is because issue handlers and respondents have access to this information only, rather than, for instance, a more accurate (but inaccessible) self-reported ethnicity.